Nodonisko/react-native-skia-pong-wars/README.md

 ## How to Run 🏃‍♂️

-It's set up as a basic Expo project, so just use `yarn ios` or `yarn android` to get the ball rolling.
+It's set up as a basic Expo project.
+Install deps `npm install` and then just use `npm run ios` or `npm run android` to get the ball rolling.

 ## Shoutouts 📣